OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:43

-Then Joshua and all Israel with him returned to the camp at Gilgal.
+Afterward, Joshua and all Israel with him returned to the camp at Gilgal.